tipollae/co-code.net/README.md

 # ⚡ Performance Design

-co-code.net avoids sending updates on every keystroke.

-Instead:
+A naive implementation would emit socket events on every keystroke, causing excessive network traffic and server load.

+Instead, co-code.net uses a dirty flag synchronization system.

+When a user edits code:
-1. Users are marked as "dirty" when their code changes
+1. The user is marked as dirty
-2. The server periodically syncs only changed users
+2. The room is marked as active
+3. A periodic synchronization loop broadcasts only modified code
-3. Rooms without changes are skipped entirely
+4. Inactive rooms are skipped entirely

+This significantly reduces unnecessary socket events while keeping the experience responsive for users.
 This helps reduce:

 * Network spam